Hemantraj19/MakeMyTrip-Automation/README.md

 - It selects the cities, date, and class for the train journey.
 - Finally, it initiates the search and fetches the relevant information.

+# Note
-Note: Please be mindful of web scraping policies and the terms of service of the website you are interacting with.
+Please be mindful of web scraping policies and the terms of service of the website you are interacting with.

 Feel free to customize the script according to your specific requirements.